hazymat/fleetwood-mega/README.md

 # fleetwood-mega
 Eagle files for Version 2 of Fleetwood hardware.

 Hi reader!
 The PCB in this project is not ready for production.
 Parts have not been finalised, traces not yet routed.
 It's a work in progress.

-Contributors welcome.
+Latest YouTube project update here: https://www.youtube.com/watch?v=HE-3FGcSKfI YouTube channel generally full of my MQTT ramblings here: https://www.youtube.com/user/hazymat

 Do take a look at the photo of Fleetwood's first prototype installed in the home, included in the repo.